 The most common reason for class cancellation is low enrollment.
+Register EARLY for a class you want.
+And tell your friends.
+Enrollment numbers are viewed typically three dates for the classes start date.
 NOTIFICATIONS OF CANCELLATIONS ARE SENT BY EMAIL --- please be sure your email address is correct on your profile.
 Any person registered in a cancelled class will receive a full refund or may transfer to another available class in the current semester.
 Birmingham Community Education reserves the right to limit the enrollments or cancel any class due to insufficient registrations.

 Are your classes handicapped accessible?

 The Birmingham Community Education is committed to making its classes accessible whenever possible.
 For questions about accessibility please call or email our office.
 If we are not able to accommodate your accessibility needs, we will refund your payment.